 |A bird's-eye view of Hong Kong |

 seen from Victoria Peak

 How to reach Victoria Peak?
 Tourists can take the Peak Tram, a pleasant ride ascending the mountain.
 The tram has been in operation for over one hundred years, and to date, no accidents have ever occurred.
 Your journey aboard the tram will take eight minutes and upon reaching the summit you will see a seven storied building in the shape of a ship.
 This is the Peak Tower

 Viewing Hong Kong at night is a must!
-The panoramic vista is one of the most beautiful night scenes in the world so a visit to the Lion Pavilion on the peak is a must.
-Standing upon the pavilion and overlooking the Victoria Harbor and the Kowloon Peninsula, a spectacular night view will unfold in front of your eyes.
-The Victoria Harbor is one of the world's busiest harbors and has a constant ebb and flow of shipping all year round.
+The panoramic vista is one of the most beautiful night scenes in the world so a visit to the Lion Pavilion on the Victoria Peak is also highly recommended.
+Standing upon the pavilion and overlooking the Victoria Harbour and the Kowloon Peninsula, a spectacular night view will unfold in front of your eyes.
+The Victoria Harbour is one of the world's busiest harbors and has a constant ebb and flow of shipping all year round.
 With row upon row of skyscrapers stand prominently on the Central

 No matter when you come to the Victoria Peak, it will always give you a beautiful view of Hong Kong.

-How to get there:
+How to get to Victoria Peak